MARCH 9-12, 2026

 Presenter:

-• Sandra Sabaratnam (Moderator) - Program Manager, HL7 CodeX FHR Accelerator
+• Sandra Sabaratnam (Moderator) - Program Manager, HL7 CodeX FHIR Accelerator

 • Bob Dolin, MD - Senior Informatacist, Elimu Informatics